dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 * Then we use the file above, to create a **ethereum transaction**.
 * Finally we'll **sign** it using the key we generated above.

-## Fist step: JSON file
+## First step: JSON file

-Now Prepare a JSON file containing the noce, the gas price and the gas limit.
+Now prepare a JSON file containing the nonce, the gas price and the gas limit.
 The file should look like this:

 [](../_media/examples/zencode_cookbook/ethereum/doc_tx_information.json ':include :type=code json')